Luke Murphy (English footballer)

-Luke John Murphy (born 21 October 1989) is an English professional footballer who plays as a midfielder for Northern Premier League Division One West side Macclesfield.
+Luke John Murphy (born 21 October 1989) is an English professional footballer who most recently played as a midfielder for Northern Premier League Division One West side Macclesfield.

 He is a product of Crewe Alexandra's academy.
 He was Crewe captain prior to spending five years at Leeds United, with a loan spell at Burton Albion, and then two seasons at Bolton Wanderers, before returning to Crewe once again.

 Career

 Crewe Alexandra

 Born in Macclesfield, Cheshire, Murphy made his debut for Crewe Alexandra on 13 December 2008 in a 1–0 home win against Swindon Town.
 He scored his first goal for Crewe in a 4–1 away win against Hartlepool United on 28 December 2008.
 His second goal for the club came in a 3–2 FA Cup replay loss to Millwall on 13 January 2009.
 He finished his breakthrough season with 11 appearances as Crewe were relegated from League One.
 He scored his first goal of the 2009–10 season in a 5–3 away loss to Accrington Stanley and scored his second and final goal of the season in a 3–2 away win against Chesterfield on 2 December.

 Murphy scored his first goal of the 2010–11 season on 11 September 2010 in a 3–0 win against Bury.
 He scored again the following game in a 1–1 draw against Burton Albion.
 His third goal of the season came in a 5–5 draw away to eventual League Two winners Chesterfield.
 Murphy extended his contract with Crewe in November 2010.

 Murphy missed the final month of the 2010–11 season after having a hernia operation.
 During the 2011–12 pre-season Murphy who had been playing as a right winger was moved into his favoured more central position alongside Ashley Westwood.
 His 10th league goal for Crewe came in the 2011–12 season, during a 3–2 against Plymouth Argyle, where he scored two goals.
 He scored his fifth goal of the 2011–12 season in a 2–0 home win to Accrington.
-He ended the season with eight goals and helped Crewe secure promotion after beating Cheltenham Town in the 2012 League Two play-off Final at Wembley Stadium, to win promotion back to League One.
+He ended the season with eight goals and helped Crewe secure promotion after beating Cheltenham Town in the 2012 League Two play-off final at Wembley Stadium, to win promotion back to League One.